pujanshekhda/online-saree-store/README.md

 Online Saree Store (Shopify Project)

 Description:
-This project is an e-commerce website developed using Shopify.
+This project is an e-commerce website developed using the Shopify platform.
-It allows users to browse saree collections, view product details, and make purchases online.
+It allows users to browse saree collections, view detailed product information, and make purchases through a secure and user-friendly interface.

 Technologies Used:
 - HTML5